 Since PAR 1151 implements Control Measure CTS-01 without adding new or modifying the previously analyzed impacts for each environmental topic area, the overall conclusion of less than significant impacts for the topics of operational air quality and hydrology and water quality in the Final Program EIR for the 2022 AQMP will remain unchanged if PAR 1151 is implemented.
-The following section summarizes the analysis of less than significant impacts for the environmental topics of air quality and hydrology and water quality in the Final Program EIR for the 2022 AQMP and explains how these conclusions also apply to the implementation of PAR 1151.
+The following section summarizes the analysis of less than significant impacts for the 2022 AQMP and water quality in the Final Program EIR for the 2022 AQMP will remain unchanged if PAR 1151 is implemented.
+The following section summarizes the analysis of less than significant impacts for the 2022 AQMP and water quality in the Final Program EIR for the 2022 AQMP and explains how these conclusions also apply to the implementation of PAR 1151.